insure logo

 Most and least expensive ZIP codes for home and auto insurance bundles in West Virginia

-The ZIP code you live in can influence the discount you’ll get for bundling your coverage and the base rates before the discount is applied.
-Here’s a list of the most and least expensive ZIP codes in West Virginia for bundling insurance.
+Where you live can help to determine how big of a discount you will get for bundling coverage, and also the base rates from which that discount is taken.
+Here are the most and least expensive ZIP codes in West Virginia for policyholders who bundle their coverage:

 Most expensive ZIP codes

-The ZIP code 25608 in West Virginia has the highest average cost for bundling home and auto insurance, at $3,557.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in West Virginia for home and auto insurance bundling is 25608 at an average rate of $3,557.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference